boldflight/BibleConverter/test_EPUB/output/ezek.md

 [16] Their survivors will escape to the mountains and become like doves of the valleys ; all of them will moan—each one for his iniquity.
 [17] All their hands will hang limp; their knees will be wet with urine.
 [18] They will wear sackcloth, terror will cover them; shame will be on all their faces, and all their heads will be shaved bald.
 [19] They will discard their silver in the streets, and their gold will be treated like filth.
-Their silver and gold will not be able to deliver them on the day of the **Lord’**s fury.
+Their silver and gold will not be able to deliver them on the day of the **Lord**'s fury.
 They will not satisfy their hunger or fill their stomachs because their wealth was the obstacle leading to their iniquity.
 [20] They rendered the beauty of his ornaments into pride, and with it they made their abominable images—their detestable idols.
 Therefore I will render it filthy to them.
 [21] I will give it to foreigners as loot, to the world’s wicked ones as plunder, and they will desecrate it.
 [22] I will turn my face away from them, and they will desecrate my treasured place.
 Vandals will enter it and desecrate it.